 Bestowing the series its title, the bistro – situated in the Fulham area of London – is called ‘Robin’s Nest’.
-Robin and Vicky work there full-time, as does Albert Riddle, a one-armed Irishman with a criminal record, who does the washing-up more with blarney than bubble.
+Robin and Vicky work there full-time, as does Albert Riddle, a one-armed Irishman with a criminal record, who does the washing-up with more blarney than bubbles.

 Robin and Vicky were almost married at the end of the first series, and they finally tied the knot at the conclusion of the second.

-Vicky then gave birth to twins in the fifth, by which time Mortimer and Cooke had long abdicated the writing role – in the series’ final three years the pair scripted just one episode.
+Vicky gave birth to twins in the fifth series, by which time Mortimer and Cooke had long abdicated the writing role – in the series’ final three years the pair scripted just one episode.

 All the same, by making it clear that Robin and Vicky were unwed yet living and indeed sleeping together, they had scored a first, the ‘common-law marriage’ situation having never been depicted before in a British sitcom.

-Special permission had to be sought from the Independent Broadcasting Authority before the writers were given the go-ahead.
+Special permission had to be sought from the Independent Broadcasting Authority (the commercial TV watchdog in Britain) before the writers were given the go-ahead.

 Honor Blackman (1)